Note

 - How the connection endpoint is exposed (Kubernetes service type).

 Kafka uses a two-phase connection process that influences how you should configure networking.
-When configuring listeners for your Strimzi Kafka deployment on AKS, it's essential to understand the following process:
+When configuring listeners for your Strimzi Kafka deployment on AKS, it's important to understand the following process:

-- Phase 1: Client connects to bootstrap service, which then connects to any of the brokers to retrieve metadata.
-The metadata contains the information about the topics, their partitions and brokers which host these partitions.
+- Phase 1: The client connects to the bootstrap service, which then connects to any of the brokers to retrieve metadata.
+The metadata contains information about the topics, their partitions, and the brokers that host them.

-- Phase 2: Client then establishes a brand-new connection directly to an individual broker using the advertised address it obtained from the metadata.
+- Phase 2: The client then establishes a new connection directly to an individual broker using the advertised address obtained from the metadata.

 This means your network architecture must account for both the bootstrap service and individual broker connectivity.